doggodoge/albion-item-builder-generator/README.md

 Albion Online Item Builder Generator ⚙

 This project will generate a kotlin file for the albion online data project API shim.
-Example of use of generated code:
+Example use of generated code:

 ```kotlin
 val itemBuilder = AlbionItemBuilder() // output: "T2_BAG,T4_MINERS_CAP"